tedneward/Worldspine-DnD5e/Creatures/Kenku.md

 >#### Actions
 >***Multiattack.*** The kenku can make two attacks (Unarmed Strike, Shortsword, and/or Shortbow).
 >
 >***Unarmed Strike.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (1d6 + 7) bludgeoning damage.
 These are magical for purposes of resistances and immunities.
 If the kenku is holding a kensei melee weapon, it can use it to defend itself.
-It gains a +2 bonus to AC until the start of its next turn, while the weapon is in its hand and it isn’t incapacitated.
+It gains a +2 bonus to AC until the start of its next turn, while the weapon is in its hand and it isn't incapacitated.
 >
 >***Shortsword.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (1d6 + 7) piercing damage.
 These are magical for purposes of resistances and immunities.
 >